MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/incremental-refresh-data-sources.md

 Refreshing new and updated data for data sources in Customer Insights provides the following advantages:

 - **Faster refreshes** - Only data that has changed gets refreshed.
 For example, only from the past five days of a historical dataset.
-- **Increased reliability** - Reduced necessity to maintain long-running connections to volatile source systems reduces the risk of connection issues.
+- **Increased reliability** - Reduced necessity to maintain connections to volatile source systems reduces the risk of connection issues.
-- **Reduced resource consumption** - Less data to refresh reduces the consumption of computing resources.
+- **Reduced resource consumption** - Less data to refresh leads to more efficient use of computing resources, decreasing the environmental footprint.

 ## Configure incremental refresh